 Manual Underwriting Guidelines On FHA Loans And VA Loans

-This BLOG On Manual Underwriting Guidelines On FHA Loans And VA Loans Was UPDATED And PUBLISHED On August 20th, 2019
+This Article Is About Manual Underwriting Guidelines On FHA Loans And VA Loans:

 Automated Underwriting Versus Manual Underwriting

-- DU is the Fannie Mae’s version of automated findings
+- DU is Fannie Mae’s version of automated findings

 - LP is Freddie Mac’s version of automated findings

 Most mortgage lenders favor the Fannie Mae version and not all mortgage lenders will go with LP Findings.

 The Automated Underwriting System is like a human brain.

 The AUS analyzes the following information within a matter of seconds:

 - Credit history

 - Front end debt to income ratios